aldayel/CPU-Scheduler-Simulator/README.md

 2:15;1;150
 ```

-Processes that exceed the available memory limit (set to 2048 MB) will be skipped with an appropriate message.
+Processes exceeding the available memory limit (2048 MB) will be skipped with an appropriate message.